TypeScript SDK

 addressTransfers(address, request?) | GlobalTransferPage | address-scoped transfer pager (direction / token filters) |

-globalEvents(request?) | GlobalEventPage | indexed cross-contract event search by address/topic0 filters |
+globalEvents(request?) | GlobalEventPage | indexed cross-contract event search by address and positional key filters |

 contractMetadata(address) | ContractMetadataView | indexed contract metadata (classHash, deploy info) without a live RPC call |